-Our family would like to send my deepest appreciations to the doctors and nurses that cared for him during his illness, I know they couldn’t help but get to know Ashley and he always was thankful and cared about them.
+Our family would like to send our deepest appreciations to the doctors and nurses that cared for Ashley during his illness.
+I know they couldn’t help but get to know him and he always was thankful and cared about them.

 Due to allergies, please refrain from wearing colognes or perfumes.

 Even youths grow tired and weary, and young men stumble and fall.

 But those who wait upon the LORD will renew their strength, they will mount up with wings like eagles; they will run and not grow weary, they will walk and not faint.
 Isaiah 40: 30-31